- Educational Curricula

 Prison officials usually maintain that with good behavior, "supermax" prisoners can earn their way to general population facilities, where prisoners can go outdoors and enjoy additional privileges.
 Mr. Dunlap, however, was not confined to "supermax" because of any violent or disruptive conduct in prison.
 Despite his good behavior in "supermax," he was not eligible to "earn" his way out, because DOC policy assigned death-sentenced prisoners to CSP.

 Mr. Dunlap filed a lawsuit and acted as his own attorney until ACLU Cooperating took over the lawyering in 2010.

-Under the terms of the settlement, Mr. Dunlap has been moved from CSP to the Sterling Correctional Facility, where he will still be held in solitary confinement, but he will have the opportunity to exercise five days a week in an area, open to the sky and elements, twice as large as the exercise rooms at CSP that he was forced to use for 15 years.
+Under the terms of the settlement, Mr. Dunlap was moved from CSP to the Sterling Correctional Facility, where he still is held in solitary confinement, but has the opportunity to exercise five days a week in an area open to the sky and elements, twice as large as the exercise rooms at CSP that he was forced to use for 15 years.
 The DOC also chose to transfer the two other Colorado death row inmates to the Sterling Correctional Facility.

 - Colorado has executed only one person, Gary Davis, since capital punishment was reinstated.

 (For additional information, see J.Ingold, A history of the death penalty in Colorado, Denver Post blogs, The Rap Sheet (March 23, 2012).)

 Many thanks to the Colorado Coalition to Abolish the Death Penalty for contributing to this page.